2026 Education Policy

 For REIC, IREM and NAR courses, if a registrant requests a refund or transfer:

-▪ More than thirty (30) calendar days prior to the start date of a course, an
+More than thirty (30) days prior to the start date of a course, an Administrative Fee

-▪ Less than thirty (30) calendar days prior to the start date of a course, no transfer
+Less than thirty (30) days prior to the start date of a course, no transfer or refund

 3.0 EXAMS AND ASSIGNMENTS